-The trustees/ manager will coordinate support for staff and children to ensure their mental health and well-being.
+the trustees/ managers will coordinate support for staff and children to ensure their mental health and well-being.

 Education Inspection Framework

 As required under the Education Inspection Framework, we maintain a summary record of all accidents, exclusions, children taken off roll, incidents of poor behaviour and discrimination, including racist incidents, and complaints and resolutions.